refusado/api-planner/README.md

 #### API Documentation

-API documentation is available at `/documentation` endpoint.
+API documentation is available at `/documentation` endpoint (if you prefer swagger UI, check out the old version at `/documentation-old`).